-The Red Snapper season is here!
-The Gulf states have all announced their 2024 Red Snapper season dates.
+The Red Snapper season is almost here!
+All Gulf states have now announced their 2025 Red Snapper season dates.
 If you’re one of the anglers ready to haul in these delicious bottom fish, you’re in for a treat.

-- Federal Red Snapper Season 2024: The federal Red Snapper season for 2024 in the Gulf of Mexico will start on June 1 and end on August 28.
+The federal Red Snapper season for 2025 in the Gulf of Mexico starts on June 1 and is scheduled to stay open through September 15.

-- Mississippi Red Snapper Season 2024: This year’s Mississippi Red Snapper season will start on May 24 with no set end date yet.
+- Mississippi Red Snapper Season 2025: This year’s Mississippi Red Snapper season will start on May 23 and end on July 6.

 Once a state reaches the quota, the season will close.
 But, there is also a chance that the state will extend the season if the estimated quotas aren’t reached.
 Fingers crossed!